github/ghfw-build-extra/README.md

 # Git Shell

-This is a tailored environment which is used as Git Shell in GitHub for Windows.
-Don't try and install these releases by hand - either grab the [vanilla Git for Windows releases](https://github.com/git-for-windows/git/releases) or install [GitHub for Windows](http://windows.github.com/).
+This is a tailored build environment for creating the Git Shell tools in GitHub for Windows.
+Don't try and install these releases by hand - either grab one of the [vanilla Git for Windows releases](https://github.com/git-for-windows/git/releases) or install [GitHub for Windows](http://windows.github.com/).

 ## Creating a Release